 Conditional gifts

-We often see people making gifts to a charity to be used for a specific purpose, for example, ‘I give $x to the University of Adelaide for the purposes of supporting macular degeneration research conducted by Dr X’ or ‘I give 20% of my estate to the Adelaide Zoo for the purpose of maintaining the elephant enclosure’.
+We often see people making gifts to a charity to be used for a specific purpose, for example, ‘I give $x to the University of Sydney for the purposes of supporting macular degeneration research conducted by Dr X’ or ‘I give 20% of my estate to the Adelaide Zoo for the purpose of maintaining the elephant enclosure’.
 At the time of the death of the Will maker, the research project may have been concluded or the zoo may no longer have an elephant enclosure.
 In these instances, the gift may fail, and the research facility or zoo may miss out on the donation altogether.

 We have no argument with conditional gifts, but you may wish to consider how the organisation you wish to support could best use your gift, or at the very least, make sure your gift is still needed or relevant.
 Many charitable organisations suggest wording for inclusion in Wills and often prefer a gift be made ‘for general purposes’.